-PL/SQL a procedural language that is combined with the SQL giving it some unique capabilities.
+PL/SQL is a procedural language that is combined with the SQL giving it some unique capabilities.
 PL/SQL along with Java and SQL are the three important programming languages that are embedded into the Oracle database.
 This PL/SQL tutorial will help you work with the Oracle Database and other concepts of RDBMS and help you learn PL/SQL in this context.
 In this PL/SQL tutorial, you will learn PL/SQL from the basics to get a clear understanding of this top programming language.

 Want to know more about SQL?
 Read this extensive SQL Tutorial and enhance your knowledge!